How to create a social media report?

 You can define the period you’re interested in yourself.

 Moreover, Brand24 offers a wide range of filters you can apply to your project.
-That way, you will get exactly the results you need.
+That way, you will analyse exactly the content you need.

 The Analysis tab provides more detailed information about the sources of social media interactions.
 Thanks to filters, you will be able to assess the number of likes, mentions, comments, and shares from particular social media platforms.